vikchupak/AI/README.md

 - AI Agent
 - Generative AI
   - Generative (creating new content) and non-generative (like classification or analysis)
-- Agentic
+- Agentic AI
-  - Word usage example: Agentic coding experience
+  - Word usage example: "Agentic coding experience", "Agentic AI"
   - “Agentic” comes from the word agency, which in psychology and philosophy refers to the capacity to act independently, make decisions, and exert control over one’s environment

 ---